je117er/project/learning/web-scraping/chapterTracker/README.md

 A simple python script to find a new chapter's info from metruyenchu.com.
 Info included:
 * Latest chapter title
 * Last updated time
 Script was written in python 3.
 Run python 2 at your own risk.
-Some sample chapters are included in folder "sample".
+Some sample chapters are included in folder *sample*.

 ## Usage:
 * Install requirements: